ArashMehraban/MatlabTestsPetsc/README.md

 Try:

-runLinElas.m to run 3D Linear Elasticity problem
+\tt{runLinElas.m} to run 3D Linear Elasticity problem

 runHyperFS\_ref.m to run Neo-Hookean Hyperelasticity at finite strain using reference config

 runHyperFS\_cur.m to run Neo-Hookean Hyperelasticity at finite strain using current config

-This is done usinf Dirichlet Boundary conditions only.
+This is done using Dirichlet Boundary conditions only.
 No Neumann yet!